 A proper right turn in Ontario requires approaching in the right lane, signalling at least 30 metres before the intersection, checking for cyclists and pedestrians, and completing the turn into the nearest right lane on the cross street.
 Always check your right blind spot before turning.

-Read answerHow to Signal Properly While Driving in Ontario
+Read answerHow to Signal Properly in Ontario (30 Metres Before)

 In Ontario, you must signal at least 30 metres before turning or changing lanes.
 Activate your signal before you check mirrors and begin the manoeuvre, leave it on until the turn or lane change is complete, then cancel it.
 Signalling late, too briefly, or not at all is a common road test error and a ticketable offence.